 What’s the Difference Between Medicare and Medicaid?

-It’s a common misconception that Medicare and Medicaid are one in the same, probably due to the fact that these programs do share some significant traits in common.
+It’s a common misconception that Medicare and Medicaid are one in the same, probably due to the fact that these programs do share some significant traits in common and a nursing home abuse lawyer in Philadelphia, PA can explain this in detail.
 Both were designed to help senior citizens and low-income individuals pay for healthcare expenses, both were created during the 1960s, both are administered by the federal government, and both are funded by taxpayer dollars.

 However, despite their many similarities, there also important distinctions between Medicare and Medicaid.
 Medicare is part of the broader social security program administered by the Social Security Administration or SSA, and is broken down into four separate “Parts” as follows:

 - Part C — Medicare Advantage or Medicare Advantage Plan

 Parts A and B together are called “Original Medicare,” and may be substituted by Part C.